-Project developers must justify their selection of spatial boundaries based on factors such as the access to farmer level data, homogeneity and level of insights.
+Project developers must justify the spatial boundaries based on factors such as the size of the agricultural operation and the type of crops being cultivated.

 Boundaries must be set in a way that captures all relevant emissions sources and potential leakages.
 Local and regional regulations, as well as environmental sensitivity, must also be considered when defining these boundaries.